tjiagoM/stochastic-YOLO/README.md

 ### External packages

 For this repo it was decided to not install pycocotools in the python environment for a better (and tracked) flexibility when editing some classes.
-Folder `cocoapi` is then a fork from the original [repository](https://github.com/cocodataset/cocoapi), installed locally in the form of a git submodule.
-To import it, it is only necessary to include the folder in the system path whenever needed:
+Folder `cocoapi` is then a fork from the original [repository](https://github.com/cocodataset/cocoapi), installed locally in the form of a git submodule (check its README to install cocoapi locally).
+To import it, it is only necessary to include the folder in the system path whenever needed (e.g. in `test.py`):

 ```python
 import sys